dedis/paper_chainiac/README.md

 This will build a *simulation* binary.
 You can reproduce the experiments from the paper by running the binary with a toml configuraiton file as an argument.
-The correspondance of the experiments and toml files is listed below:
+<The correspondance of the experiments and toml files is listed below:

 -
--
+- >

-## Reproducible builds